Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

 and the expected value is given by

-Here, the following assumptions are made regarding the so-called local detailed balance. \begin{asmp}[Local Detailed Balance for Backward Entropy Production] The entropy change of the heat bath is expressed in terms of transition probabilities as follows.
+Here, the following assumptions, so-called local detailed balance, are made. \begin{asmp}[Local Detailed Balance for Entropy Production] The entropy change of the heat bath is expressed in terms of transition probabilities as follows.

-\end{asmp} On the other hand, based on its definition, entropy production $\Sigma$ can be decomposed as follows.
+\end{asmp} By definition, entropy production $\Sigma$ can be decomposed as follows.